 - OBS - For streaming on Twitch

-- Descript - For editing my Twitch streams so they can be published to YouTube.
+- Descript - For editing and publishing my Twitch streams to YouTube.

 - Webcam Settings - Helps me prevent my Logitech webcam from losing focus.
-I also use it to Zoom in my webcam.
+I also use it to zoom in on my webcam.

 - Cloudflare Warp - Faster Internet and some VPN goodness